 Depression, or major depressive disorder, is a mental health condition marked by an overwhelming feeling of sadness, isolation and despair that affects how a person thinks, feels and functions.
-While sadness, loneliness and grief are a normal part of the human experience, depression is a diagnosable health condition that has the potential to significantly interfere with a person's daily life and may prompt thoughts of suicide.
-Depression isn't the same as sadness, loneliness or grief caused by a challenging life experience, such as the death of a loved one.
+While sadness, loneliness and grief are a normal part of the human experience, depression is a diagnosable health condition that has the potential to significantly interfere with a person's daily life and even prompt thoughts of suicide.

 People with depression may experience a variety of symptoms, but most commonly, "a deep feeling of sadness or a marked loss of interest or pleasure in daily activities," according to the American Psychiatric Association.
 Other symptoms of depression may include:

 - Irritability, agitation or restlessness